TheRoddyWMS/BatchEuphoria/README.md

 To start the integration tests, please fill in host and user settings (password for lsf rest) into integrationTest.properties.
 Then start the tests like you'd start.

 # Change Logs

+* Next

+  - patch: Added `listConfigurations`, `allBoms`, and a `...Bom` task for every Gradle configuration set.
+The `allBoms` and `...Bom` tasks generate JSON CycloneDX SBOMs in `gradleBuild/reports/cyclonedx`.
+  - patch: Updated Gradle

 * 0.1.4
   - patch: Changed the conversion of EpochSeconds to ZonedDateTime for the value "0".